outworkers/util/README.md

 # util[![Build Status](https://travis-ci.org/websudos/util.svg?branch=develop)](https://travis-ci.org/websudos/util)

-The latest available version of the util library is ```val UtilVersion = 0.4.0```.
+The latest available version of the util library is ```val UtilVersion = 0.5.0```.
 This library is only deployed to our managed Maven repository, available at ```http://maven.websudos.co.uk```.
-It is publicly available.
+It is publicly available, for both Scala 2.10.x and Scala 2.11.x.

 ![Util](http://websudos.com/images/work/util.png "Websudos Util")